shanewow/WaitFor.js/README.md

 The aim of the project is to create a simple and lightweight dependency manager that is used the same way regardless of how you organize your code files.
 You can setup your code with many (class) files or, you can compress it all into one and WaitFor.js will work without having to refactor any code.

-### Usage ###
+### Installation ###
+Step 1.
 Download WaitFor.js file and place in your js directory.

-Then inlude it in you html file using the following code:
+Step 2.
+Inlude it in your html file using the following code:

 ```html
 <script src="js/WaitFor.js"></script>
 ```

+Step 3.
+Insert "WaitFor.these(classNames, initMethod)" at the beginning of your code and the "WaitFor.ready(className)" at the end.

+And your done.

 ### Example ###